Pearlicia/simple-rest-api/README.md

 # How to deploy a node express server to Amazon EC2 using docker and Github Actions

-In this guide, we will explore the realms of containerization and automated deployment.
-I will take a simple node.js application and guide you through the process of dockerizing it and deploying it to an Amazon EC2 instance using the power of GitHub Actions.
-Whether you are new to Docker or looking to streamline your deployment workflow, this guide has you covered.
+We will delve into the topics of automated deployment and containerisation in this guide.
+Using GitHub Actions, I will walk you through the process of dockerizing a basic node.js application and deploying it to an Amazon EC2 instance.
+This tutorial can help you optimise your deployment process or introduce you to Docker in a new way.

 ## What is Docker?